yeeland/oui/README.md

 [http://design.optimizely.com/docs/oui/](http://design.optimizely.com/docs/oui/)

-This "living" style guide uses [ScribeSass](https://github.com/optimizely/scribesass) (currently internal to Optimizely) to construct single-page documentation from comments within each Sass file.
+This “living” style guide is built in React and is automatically updated with each new OUI release.

 ***